 What changes would you like to see made to the HJA?

-The BBPA is a Toronto based organization, although it is national now, and we have some members in the US, but most of our recipients are from Ontario.
+The BBPA is a Toronto based organization, although it is national now, and we have some members in the US, most of our Black Canadian recipients are from Ontario.
 I would like to see more people outside of Ontario getting awards, and more Canada wide.

 The stories we want to tell, and need to tell; go beyond just Ontario, British Columbia and Nova Scotia.
-There are some amazing Black people in Canada doing great things, and we need to definitely recognize them as well, whether it be in Alberta, Saskatchewan, wherever just across the country.
+There are some amazing Black Canadian people doing great things, and we need to definitely recognize them as well, whether it be in Alberta, Saskatchewan, wherever just across the country.